noahgrant/resourcerer/README.md

 ## Cache Invalidation

 In some cases you may want to imperatively remove a resource from the cache.
 For example, you may make a change to a related resource that renders a resource invalid.
-For those cases, `useResources` returns an `invalidate` function that takes a list of `ResourceKeys`:
+For those cases, `useResources` returns an `invalidate` function that takes a single or a list of `ResourceKeys`:

 ```js
 function MyComponent(props) {